Win high value complex sales in the face of superior competition. How the right sales strategy and a sales coach can make all the difference.

 Identifying and Accessing the Important Stakeholders

 Surprisingly often, large scale campaigns are driven through just one or two contacts when there are clearly many more influential people involved in the decision.
-It’s true that there are all sorts of barriers, both real and imaginary, that make this aspect of a large scale sales, challenging.
-Where the ‘don't go around me’ spectre puts in an appearance, a sales coach can help salespeople overcome it by drawing attention to the important stakeholder categories and helping to identify the influential people in each category.
+It’s true that there are all sorts of barriers, both real and imaginary, that make this aspect of complex sales, challenging.
+Where the ‘don't go around me’ spectre puts in an appearance, a sales coach can help overcome it by drawing attention to the important stakeholder categories and helping to identify the influential people in each category.

 The coach helps people adhere to higher standards and prompts thinking about prioritisation and access tactics.
 He or she draws attention to opportunities for the salesperson to recruit supporters, develop the right relationships, and cultivate champions.